mcurzi/custom-8bit-cpu/Docs/ISA_Reference.md

 **Addressing (BBB):**
 * Same modes as the ALU group.
-* *Note: Immediate modes are only valid for LOAD operations.*
+* Immediate mode is only valid for LOAD operations.

 ---